Kouchibouguac National Park

 Kouchibouguac National Park (/kuːʃɪbuː'ɡwɑː/) is a national park located on the east coast of New Brunswick in Kouchibouguac and was established in 1969 to preserve a section of the Canadian Maritime Plain region.
 The park includes barrier islands, sand dunes, lagoons, salt marshes, and forests.
-It provides habitats for at least 15 species protected under the Canadian Species at Risk Act, including the endangered piping plover, and the second largest tern colony in North America.
+It provides habitats for approximately 50 species protected under the Canadian Species at Risk Act, including the endangered piping plover, and the second largest tern colony in North America.
 Colonies of harbour seals and grey seals also inhabit the park's 25 km of sand dunes.
 It is also home to the extremely rare and fragile Gulf of St. Lawrence aster, though in 2006, storms eradicated most of the asters' colonies.
 The park's size is 238 km2.
 Recreational activities in the park include swimming, cycling and hiking.
 In recent news, the park has reported sightings of the fisher marten in the area, making it one of the few places in New Brunswick that have fisher populations.
 The park's various public activities attract thousands of visitors each year.
-Kouchibouguac offers a range of activities, from a river adventure in a voyageur-style canoe, to going seal watching, to a talk about Mi'kmaq band governments.
+Kouchibouguac offers a range of activities, from various interpretation programs, to going seal watching, to a talk about Mi'kmaq band governments.
 The park is also home to the popular Kelly's Beach.